Job demand increasing in Malaysia for Games Design Professionals

 Written by EduSpiral Consultant Services For more information contact 01111408838

-More people are now playing video games than ever before and by the end of 2020 the industry is estimated to make over $90 billion in revenue.
+More people are now playing video games than ever before and according to the Newzoo Global Games Market Report 2021, by the end of 2021 the industry is estimated to generate revenues of $175.8 billion and there will be 2.9 billion players worldwide.
+The Asia-Pacific region by far accounts for the most players worldwide (55% of the global number), which makes sense as the region is home to roughly the same share (54%) of the world’s online population.
+The games market will continue to grow in the following years, exceeding $200 billion at the end of 2023.
 The Games Industry is growing at an incredible rate and shows no sign of ever slowing down.
 Almost everyone plays games in some form or another whether on the PC, console or on their mobile devices.
 The Game Industry is generating more revenue than any other entertainment medium out there so the potential for game developers out there are enormous and is constantly growing daily!

 Game developers are amongst the most highly skilled creative talent out there in the creative industry.
 To be a successful game developer, one not only has to figure out the problems of making a fun and entertaining game but also has to solve the complex production and marketing problems related to the industry.
 Hence, there is a need for people who are trained and competent in the workflow of Game Development with very specialized fields of study.